vonLeebpl/WKIrrlichtLime/README.md

 # The Irrlicht Lime SDK version 1.6

+This is Irrlich Lime adapted to Wolven Kit.
+It will not work nor compile without Irrlicht adapted to Wolven Kit.

 The Irrlicht Lime (or simply "Lime") is a .NET wrapper for the [Irrlicht Engine](http://irrlicht.sourceforge.net).
 It wraps most of the API available in native library, easily allowing you to use 2D/3D graphics in your application, written in C#, VB.NET or other .NET language.

 Currently Lime is being develop under Visual Studio 2019 with .NET Framework 4.0.
 It includes bunch of examples and IntelliSense documentation.